-Once you are divorced, when it comes to spousal Social Security benefits, your age is more important than your ex's age.
+Once you are divorced, your age is more important than your ex's age when looking at Social Security benefits.
 Here's how it works.

 How Old Does My Ex Have to Be?